digitaltrails/vdu_controls/README.md

 #### Other concerns

+> [!Caution]
-Going beyond the standard DDC features by experimenting with undocumented-features or undocumented-values has the potential to make **irreversible** changes.
+> Going beyond the standard DDC features by experimenting with undocumented-features
+> or undocumented-values has the potential to make **irreversible** changes.
-Consider the potential cost in time and money before trying anything speculative.
+> Consider the potential cost in time and money before trying anything speculative.

 The power-supplies in some older VDUs may buzz/squeel audibly when the brightness is turned way down.
 This may not be a major issue, in normal circumstances